Skip to main content

 Quick Start

 This guide assumes you have already installed IOWarp.
-It walks you through activating your environment, the default configuration, starting the Chimaera runtime, and running a Context Exploration Engine (CEE) example.
+It walks you through activating your environment, the default configuration, starting the CLIO Runtime, and running a Context Exploration Engine (CEE) example.

 1. Activate Your Environment